Jira Project Management: Everything You Need to Know

 Why add custom apps: Time tracking example

-And this is how Jira issue looks like after installing the Everhour Jira plugin.
+And this is how the Jira issue looks like after installing the Everhour Jira plugin.

 Alongside controls that we add into Jira, you’ll get access to lots more functionality through our website.
 Here are some of them: